lstefano71/Verity/README.md

 ## Exit Codes

-Verity uses process exit codes to signal the outcome of the verification.
+Verity uses process exit codes to signal the outcome of the operation.

 | Code | Status   | Description                                                        |
 | :--- | :------- | :----------------------------------------------------------------- |